 Niger is one of the least developed countries in the world, with the poorest socio-economic and development indicators (188/188 UNDP HDI 2016) and the highest demographic growth (average 7.6 children per woman).
 Instability in neighboring countries (notably Mali, Libya and Nigeria), as well as internal conflict in certain regions in Niger, periodic drought and flooding, and the establishment of the ECOWAS free movement area, are all factors shaping the migratory movements that affect Niger as both a country of origin, transit and destination.

-The Nigeria crisis in 2015 continues to affect population living along the lake Chad region in Niger namely in the Diffa region in the east of Niger where other than the local population also accommodates refugees and returnees.
-These additional population weighs heavily on the already stretched resources and basic social services in this region.
+The Nigeria crisis in 2015 continues to affect population living along the lake Chad region in Niger, namely in the Diffa region in the east of Niger where the local population also accommodates refugees and returnees.
+These additional populations weigh heavily on the already stretched resources and basic social services in this part of the country.

 The situation became more complicated in February 2015 when Boko Haram sect started to directly attack people living in the Diffa region which was not previously the case.
-In 2016 there was an increase in attacks on villages and towns in the Diffa region by Boko Haram sect which caused a massive internal displacement problem in the region which lead to a massive humanitarian need which at the time and to date continues to be very limited/ stretched in terms of capacity to respond.
+In 2016 there was an increase in attacks on villages and towns in the Diffa region by Boko Haram sect which caused a massive internal displacement problem in the region that led to massive humanitarian needs.

-The end of 2016 and early 2017 has seen a more stable context with a decrease in violence from Boko Haram, which is a direct result from the interventions of armed forces of neighboring countries.
-Regardless, during this period, the Diffa region has experienced a limited number of returns to the region.
+The end of 2016 and early 2017 have seen a more stable context with a decrease in violence from Boko Haram, which is a direct result from the interventions of armed forces of neighboring countries.
+Regardless, during this period, the Diffa region has experienced a limited number of returns.
 The displaced population is, as of December 2016, estimated at 241,564 individuals.
 This data is provided by Direction Regional de l’Etat Civil – DREC, the only entity in Niger mandated to publish data on displacement.

-Nevertheless, the humanitarian community as well as local authorities and leaders remain vigilant as retaliations from Boko Haram could erupt at any moment resulting in more internal displacement of persons within the region.
+Nevertheless, the humanitarian community as well as local authorities and leaders remain vigilant as retaliations from Boko Haram could erupt at any moment and result in more internal displacement of persons.
 The humanitarian community estimates that, for the year 2017, 55,000 households or 385,000 individuals in the region of Diffa are in need of humanitarian assistance.

 IOM since 2013 has been present in the Diffa region to provide assistance to the displaced population from the Boko Haram conflict.
 IOM’s participation is through the Shelter and Non-Food Items (NFI) working group in the region.
 In 2017, IOM is the co-lead of this working group together with the local government; Ministry of Humanitarian Action and the Management of Disasters (Ministre de l'Action Humanitaire et de la Gestion des Catastrophes) of Niger both nationally and locally in Diffa.
 In this working group are also Ministre de l'Intérieur, de la Sécurité Publique, de la Décentralisation et des Affaires Coutumières et Religieuses, UNHCR, UNICEF, IRC, Plan International, Care, Acted, CRS, Save the Children just to name a few UN and international organizations.